NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Drape Ambient Magic.md

 * * *

 **Effect** Your ostilli turns clear as it converts its stored magic into a bubble of refracting light around you.
-You become [[Conditions/Hidden|Hidden]] to all creatures until the end of your turn.
-If you Strike a creature, that creature is [[Conditions/Off-Guard|Off-Guard]] against that attack, and you then become observed.
+You become [[Hidden|Hidden]] to all creatures until the end of your turn.
+If you Strike a creature, that creature is [[Off-Guard|Off-Guard]] against that attack, and you then become observed.

 *Source: Pathfinder Howl of the Wild*
 *ORC*